kona314/transit-fedilerts/README.md

 # Transit Fedilerts
-This project distributes alerts from GTFS-realtime Service Alerts feeds via ActivityPub.
+This project distributes transit alerts via ActivityPub, mainly sourcing from GTFS-realtime Service Alerts feeds.
 It's primarily built on top of the [`activitypub-express`](https://github.com/immers-space/activitypub-express) library.

-Currently, Transit Fedilerts is in alpha.
+Currently, Transit Fedilerts is in beta.
 There may be bugs and features are limited.
 I welcome issues and pull requests!

 The "official" instance lives at [transit.alerts.social](https://transit.alerts.social)